gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-05-13-improving-your-resume.md

 1. I've seen many senior people adding Objective / Career Summary on the top.

-2. Things like Strengths, Hobbies and Languages.
+2. Or adding things like Strengths, Hobbies and Languages.

 And I do not mean that those resumes will get rejected.
-I just wanted to build an optimised resume which can be skimmed over efficiently and get me some interviews.
-People also write cover letters to describe their current role and expected role (somewhat overlaps with **Objective** section).
+I just wanted to build an optimised resume which can be skimmed over efficiently and get me some interview calls.
+Some job portals allow you to write a separate cover letter where you can include details of your current role and expected role (overlaps somewhat with **Objective** section of the resume).
 At the end, it's not about *that one way of building it*, but for *what works for you*.
 Good luck for your Resume building journey.

----